 Many people feel neck pain or stiffness occasionally.
 It happens due to poor posture or overuse.
 Injury from a fall, contact sports, or whiplash may also cause neck pain.

 Usually, people treat neck pain through home remedies and medications.
-But, severe or prolonged neck pain requires quick response for accurate diagnosis and timely treatment.
+But, severe or prolonged neck pain requires a quick response for accurate diagnosis and timely treatment.

 Possible Causes of Pain in the Right Side of the Neck